 Before you peel your perfectly boiled eggs, shock them with cold water.
-But before that, crack the shells.
+For best results, crack the shells first.
 You can do this by tapping them on the counter or give your boiled eggs a little shell-cracking shake in the empty pan (lid on).
 Then give them an icy cold bath -- the water will seep into the cracked shells and help separate the shell from whites, making peeling a bit easier.

 Peel the eggs under cold running water.
 The rushing water helps slip the shells loose, too.